stephane-robin/CRISPRbuilder-TB/README.md

 ## Installation
 ---------------

+>Make sure you're using a version of Python higher or equal to 3.6.
->Install the package by writing in the command prompt: `pip3 install crisprbuilder_tb`.
+>Install the package by writing in the command prompt: `pip install crisprbuilder_tb`.

 ## How to use this package